Jikin: Description

-Jikins have the body shape of a wakin or a ryukin (somewhat) but with a compressed, wide-angled tail that looks like the letter X when viewed from behind.
+Jikin have a similar body shape as a wakin or a ryukin, but with a compressed, wide-angled tail that looks like the letter X when viewed from behind.

-Despite other ubiquitous color variations (from red, white, and orange), jikin also have a desired pattern called rokurin, or 'Twelve Points of Red' (TPoR).
-Rokurin is a type of pattern commonly displayed in jikins because in Japan, the fish are often applied in the process by scraping off the red areas of the scales and face of young individuals.
-This practice however isn't used elsewhere.
+In addition other ubiquitous color variations (from red, white, and orange), jikin also have a desired pattern called rokurin, or 'Twelve Points of Red' (TPoR).
+Rokurin is a type of pattern commonly displayed in jikin because in Japan, the fish are often applied in the process by scraping off the red areas of the scales and face of young individuals.
+This practice is not used elsewhere.
 Jikin offspring may produce TPoR naturally to reduce that practice.

 The rokurin pattern has red point/s displayed at the following parts: